sunnyrainS2/Exercise/paper.md

 Jason Milletary, CERT Coordination Center

 ##Goals and Contribution
+The goals and contributions of this paper are three-fold.
-- Identify several of the technical capabilities that are used to conduct phishing scams
+> - Identify several of the technical capabilities that are used to conduct phishing scams
-- Review the trends in these capabilities over the past two years
+> - Review the trends in these capabilities over the past two years
-- Discuss currently deployed countermeasures.
+> - Discuss currently deployed countermeasures.

 ##Background
-- focus on crimes targeting personal information used for financial fraud and identity theft
+- This paper focus on crimes targeting personal information used for financial fraud and identity theft.
-- Criminals are able to profit from the increased adoption of online services for many day-to-day activities (unawareness of threat and policy, criminals’ technical sophistication)
+- Criminals are able to profit from the increased adoption of online services for many day-to-day activities.
+There are three major factors that criminals have been able to take advantage of : unawareness of threat, unawareness of policy, and criminals’ technical sophistication

-##Physhing Today
-- Originally
- - use of electronic mail messages, designed to look like messages from a trusted agent
+- Originally, physhing was identified as the use of electronic mail messages, designed to look like messages from a trusted agent.
+Over time, these fake emails and web sites have evolved to become more technically deceiving to casual investigation.
+Recently the definition of phishing has grown to encompass a wider variety of electronic financial crimes including spyware.
-- Recently
- - encompass a wider variety of electronic financial crimes (+spyware)

 ##Tackle Box
+Just as with real fisherman, phishers today have a large tackle box of tools available to them.
+These tools serve a variety of functions, and in this paper, they are classified into six broad categories.

 ###1.
 Bots/Botnets

 - Bots : programs that reside on a computer and provide remote command and control access via a variety of protocols